 Since appearing in The Secret of Crickley Hall mini-series at the beginning of her screen career, Fern Deacon has filmed for many more roles including Call the Midwife and Fungus the Bogeyman.
-Fern has been playing Chloe Voyle in Ackley Bridge since the start of Series One, and will be continuing her role in the upcoming fourth series airing on Channel 4 later this year.
+Fern has been playing Chloe Voyle in Ackley Bridge since the start of Series 1, and will be continuing her role in the upcoming fourth series airing on Channel 4 later this year.
 Fern also stars as Agnes in hit CBBC drama Hetty Feather, which she joined in 2017, and will soon been appearing as Georgina Winthorp in the future film release of Black Beauty.
 Speaking with Fern, she talks about joining the cast of Hetty Feather, being part of Ackley Bridge and playing the role of Chloe.

 You play Agnes in Hetty Feather, what is she like to portray?